 While non-economic damages can be more difficult to value than economic damages, they are no less important.
-The Hollander Law Firm takes these losses seriously, and we work with respected experts to establish an accurate value for our clients’ non-economic losses.
+The Hollander Law Firm Accident Injury Lawyers take these losses seriously, and we work with respected experts to establish an accurate value for our clients’ non-economic losses.

 What Are Punitive Damages?

 Some Florida courts have allowed punitive damages in texting and driving cases.
-A knowledgeable personal injury lawyer at the Hollander Law Firm can let you know whether punitive damages might be available in your case.
+A knowledgeable personal injury lawyer at the Hollander Law Firm Accident Injury Lawyers can let you know whether punitive damages might be available in your case.